Tannis1195/Iot-Summer-2024/README.md

 # Tutorial on how to build an automatic plant watering system
 Jonathan Lannerås (jl225yi) planned and carried out this project in June 2024.

 This project is based on Raspberry Pi pico WH which reads the current soil moisture of two different plants and pumps water from a reservoir when the soil gets too dry.
-In addition to this the measures: Room temperature, Sunlight, Room Humidity, and current water level in the reservoir and uploads it to an Adafruit.io dashboard through Wifi.
+In addition to this, it measures: Room temperature, Sunlight, Room Humidity, and current water level in the reservoir and uploads it to an Adafruit.io dashboard through Wifi.
 The system is powered by a 4000mAh power bank and a 1000mAh solar-rechargeable power bank, providing a total of approximately 5000mAh and recharging when exposed to sunlight.

 While the project was completed over three weeks with sporadic effort, an average person with a basic understanding of programming and electronics could likely complete it in approximately 10 hours.